dmazin/untrack-gitignored-files/README.md

 # untrack-gitignored-files
-Fetch .gitignore from https://github.com/github/gitignore, optionally untracking gitignored files.
+A command-line tool to list and untrack gitignored files.

 ## Installation